tuwaiq-flutter-gg/hw-8/README.md

 # Homework 8

-1.Create a class named `car` with four variable properties: `model`, `yeaOfPrediction`, `Company` and `color`.
+1.Create a class named `vehicle` with four variable properties: `model`, `yeaOfPrediction`, `Company` and `color`.
 Add at least two methods to this class from your own choose.

-2.Build a default constructor called `defaultCar`, that prints the statement "This is the default constructor". test it in the main then let the default constructor as a comment in order to apply the following questions.
+2.Build a default constructor called `defaultVehicle`, that prints the statement "This is the default constructor". test it in the main then let the default constructor as a comment in order to apply the following questions.

-3.Build a parameterized constructor  called `car`, that has the same parameters above from the `Car` class. call it in the main function to test it.
+3.Build a parameterized constructor  called `vehicle`, that has the same parameters above from the `vehicle` class. call it in the main function to test it.

-4.Build a custom constructor called `customCar`,  that takes only two from the parameter in the class `car`.
-Call `customCar()` and explain the result.
+4.Build a custom constructor called `customVehicle`,  that takes only two from the parameter in the class `vehicle`.
+Call `customVehicle()` and explain the result.

 #### The following exercises are based on the spaceship app from yesterday's assignment.